hackerb9/Tandy-Terminfo/README.md

 ### .emacs for flow control

-Emacs, by default uses C-s for search.
+Emacs by default uses C-s for search.
 You can tell emacs that the td200 will be using C-s for XON/XOFF flow control by adding this to your .emacs file: